celiagg/celiagg/docs/source/api.rst

 example, are passed to every drawing method. ``Image`` instances can either be drawn directly on a ``Canvas``, or supplied to ``PatternPaint`` to serve as a repeating fill pattern.
-Finally, ``Font`` determines the font used when drawing text, and can also be used to measure the bounding rectangle of a rendered string.
+Finally, ``Font`` determines the font used when drawing text.
+And ``FontCache`` is used internally by the canvas classes to cache glyphs for the purpose of faster text rendering.
+Additionally, ``FontCache`` can be used to measure the width of a rendered string.

 .. autoclass:: GraphicsState

 .. autoclass:: Image

+.. autoclass:: FontCache

 .. autoclass:: Font
    :members: